Vyral/base-template/_posts/2018-11-19-why-downsizing-and-retirement-go-hand-in-hand.md

 {% include youtube.html %}

+Happy Thanksgiving!
+With the holiday season in full swing, it may be the one time of year that you use your formal living and dining room.
+If this is the case, it may be a sign that your home no longer matches up with your lifestyle or needs.

 Sometimes, those approaching retirement will find that it no longer makes sense to live in the same big house.
 Once you reach a certain age, downsizing can often be your best option.

 **Just because your source of income has changed, though, it doesn’t mean your lifestyle has to.** What’s the point of having a five-bedroom home if you only use one?
-Many retirement-age homeowners may find that they would much rather cash in their equity and purchase a smaller home that better suits their needs, instead of continuing to pay for a ton of unused space.
+Many retirement-age homeowners may find that they would much rather cash in their equity and purchase a smaller home that better suits their needs, instead of continuing to pay for a ton of unused space. &nbsp;

 {% include pullquote.html %}